Sam Sullivan

-Sam Sullivan CM (born November 13, 1959) is a Canadian politician who had served as the MLA for Vancouver-False Creek.
-Previously, he served as the Minister of Communities, Sport and Cultural Development with responsibility for Translink in the short-lived BC Liberal government after the 2017 election, as well as the 38th mayor of Vancouver, British Columbia, Canada and has been invested as a member of the Order of Canada.
-He is currently President of the Global Civic Policy Society and adjunct professor with the UBC School of Architecture and Landscape Architecture.
+Sam C. Sullivan CM (born November 13, 1959) is a Canadian politician who served as the MLA for Vancouver-False Creek.
+Previously, he served as the Minister of Communities, Sport, and Cultural Development with responsibility for Translink in the short-lived BC Liberal government after the 2017 election, as well as the 38th mayor of Vancouver, British Columbia, Canada, and has been invested as a member of the Order of Canada.
+He is currently President of the Global Civic Policy Society and an adjunct professor at the UBC School of Architecture and Landscape Architecture.

 Early life

 Sam Sullivan was born on November 13, 1959, to East Vancouver residents Lloyd and Ida Sullivan.
 His father ran Sully's Autoparts on East Hastings Street.
 He has three brothers, Donald, Patrick, Terry, and a sister, Carol.
 Sullivan attended Chief Maquinna Elementary and Vancouver Technical Secondary School in East Vancouver.

-Quadriplegic
+Quadriplegia

 Sullivan became paralyzed after breaking his neck in a skiing accident at age 19.
 He had a fracture dislocation of his fourth and fifth cervical vertebrae, leaving him almost completely paralyzed.

 After a seven-year struggle with depression, he successfully completed a Bachelor of Business Administration degree at Simon Fraser University.
 Sullivan later founded six non-profit organizations dedicated to improving the quality of life for disabled people in North America.